sv1sage/SASE/HPE-Aruba-Networking/zero-trust/agentless/linux-server-ssh/README.md

 ✅ We verify the identitiy of the user using a trusted Identity Provider

-- Single Sign-On experience
+- Single Sign-On experience!

 ✅ seemless login
 ⭐️ no server credentials are shared with the user by using the predefined credentials

-- Access policy based on least privilege
+- Access policy based on least privilege!

-✅ SSH access to the linux server is limited to this user
+✅ SSH access to the linux server is limited to this user!

-- Unmanaged device must not be placed onto the internal network
+- Remove the `unmanaged device` from being placed into the internal network with a client vpn

-✅ granted web-based access without the need to connect to the network with a client-vpn!
+✅ granted web-based access without granting internal network access!

 # User Experience